microsoft/pxt-calliope/docs/courses.md

 ## Classroom

-Structured courses for teaching computer science in the classroom.
+Structured courses for teaching science and technology in the classroom.

 ```codecard
 [{